Ehud Olmert: Corruption cases

 The suspended sentence is conditional on Olmert not committing the same crime in the next three years.

-Mr Talansky testified that he handed over cash to Olmert amounting to $150,000 to fund political campaigns, as well as - he hinted - a liking for fine hotels, cigars, pens and watches.
+Mr Talansky had testified that he handed over cash to Olmert amounting to $150,000 to fund political campaigns between 1997 and 2005.
+He also hinted the former politician had a liking for fine hotels, cigars, pens and watches.

 Olmert admitted taking money, but said it was legal donations to fund his campaigns for re-election as mayor of Jerusalem and for the leadership of the Likud party.